maartenba/maartenba.github.io/_posts/2020-04-02-streaming-a-community-event-on-youtube-sharing-the-technologies-and-learnings-from-virtual-azure-community-day.markdown

 Make sure the audience knows where to go!
 Tweet the event's video URL, e-mail it, promote, promote, promote!

 Inform hosts and speakers on how the can connect into the Skype meeting that we will broadcast.
 We did this one day before the event.
-Since we pulled this off in less than 14 days, so one day before the event is not that bad I guess...
+Since we pulled this off in less than 14 days, so one day before the event is not that bad, I guess...

 We informed hosts and speakers by sending meeting invites for their session slot.
 Here's the template of what our invite looked like: